Best AI Call Summarization Solutions for Business: Full Review for 2026

 Phase 1: Preparation and Prerequisites

-Before activating the AI features, you need to ensure your CloudTalk account is ready.
+Before activating the AI features, you need to ensure your CloudTalk account is ready and you have the Conversational Intelligence add-on.
 This foundational phase involves checking your plan and enabling basic call capture functionalities.

 | Prerequisite | Description | Where to Check/Set |